ANU-RSES-Education/EMSC-3002/Lectures/Module-v-lecture3-Structures-Associated-with-Folding-1.reveal.md

 <div style="width:70%; float:left">

-Minerals diffuse away, perpendicular to the direction of $\sigma 1$,  through a very thin film of fluid along the grain boundaries and precipitates in pressure shadows of larger and/or more rigid grains or are simply trnsported out of the rocks.
+Minerals diffuse away, perpendicular to the direction of $\sigma 1$,  through a very thin film of fluid along the grain boundaries and precipitate in pressure shadows of larger and/or more rigid grains or are simply transported out of the rocks.

 Very significant amount of material is lost through **pressure solution**.
 This presents interesting consequences in terms of thermodynamics and fluid flow though the crust.